richard-cox/provisioning/README.md

 - Provisioning / Managing cluster as non-admins
 - Making use of all required features when creating/editing the cluster, specifically the vertical tabs below the machine pool section

-Once the development process is near completion, it's best to switch to building and loading the extension rather than building the dashboard with it included
+Once the development process is near completion, it's best to switch to building and loading the extension rather than building the dashboard with it included.
+This involves two steps
+1. Use the shipped dashboard when building the extension
+  - Ensure that the local dashboard is not used by running `yarn unlink @rancher/shell` in the root of your repo
+  - Ensure the `package.json` entry for `rancher/dashboard` refers to the latest version
+  - `yarn install --force`
+2. Build and run your extension
+  - Development Cycle
     - In your instance of rancher you will need to use the latest UI.
 To do so use the build we provide and the instructions at ??????
     - In your development cycle
     - `yarn build <package name>`
-    - Note - there will be some typescript warnings until https://github.com/rancher/dashboard/issues/9242 is resolved
     - `yarn serve-pkgs`
     - In your dashboard enable loading of development extensions via user avatar top right --> `Preferences` --> check `Enable Extension developer features`
     - Load your extension via burger menu top left --> `Extensions` --> three dot menu top right `Developer Load` --> add the url provided via `yarn serve-pkgs` and check 'Persist extension by creating custom resource`
       - This behaves like any other extension and can be removed
-- In your release cycle
+  - Release / Production Cycle
     - Build your container image and helm charts, and publish them via https://rancher.github.io/dashboard/extensions/publishing
     - These will result in a helm repo that can be added to the local/upstream cluster.
 Rancher will then show the extension in the Extensions page